 Injuries sustained in an automobile accident depend on direction of travel, speed of travel, and collisions.
 Generally, if a vehicle is hit from behind the chances of severe damage or injury is less likely, however, a client of mine was recently hit so hard from behind her car was written off as a total loss, she suffered a closed head injury from her head hitting the steering wheel (while restrained), and cervical and thoracic strain from the impact.
 Car accidents involving a head-on collision at a high speed are often fatal.
 Car accidents involving side impact often result in moderate impact and destruction of the vehicle.
 Intensity of injuries depends on use of seat belts and injuries to vital organs.
 Life threatening injuries are often seen following injuries of the head, neck, chest, and abdomen.
 Injuries can range from mild to severe.
-Below is a description of common automobile accident injuries.

 A hematoma is a collection of blood within the subcutaneous tissue.
 This may occur from a tear of blood vessels in the skin, subcutaneous tissue or muscle.
 Further investigation is necessary to rule-out internal tissue damage like a fracture, dislocation or a visceral tear (internal organ), which often depends on the area of the body and the size of the hematoma.
 If the hematoma is over 2-4 inches in diameter, further investigation in an emergency room should be done.